UNITAS X Cruise Bits And Pieces.....

 This outstanding video "Antarktis & Chile" was shot in 2005 by Stefan Sniederer of Weinfelden, Switzerland.

 *Video Notes: Play the video "Antarktis & Chile" -- this is a large file 750MB -- well worth looking at.
 While on the UNITAS X Cruise, we went past these two wrecks, mentioned below -- they were in much better shape in 1969.
 The wrecks of the Grace Line SS Santa Leonor and the Capitain Leonidas are shown.
 The SS Santa Leonor wreck starts at 00:49:15/01:06:35 and includes views of the Capitain Leonidas, and runs to 00:53:00/01:06:35.
-For more still photos of the wrecks, go here to

 Authors (photos--video) main page: http://www.datacomm.ch/sniederer/fotos.htm